XPEHO/xpeapp_backend/README.md

 After every merge to the main branch, a docker image will be created in packages, you can see it on the package section at the right of the code page of the repository.

+### Use Github action to deploy

+You can use the Github action to deploy the project on your server.
+See [deploy workflow](.github/workflows/deploy.yaml).

+1. Open the Github repository page
+2. Go to the 'Actions' tab
+3. Click on the 'Deploy' workflow
+4. Click on the 'Run workflow' button
+5. Fill the form with the comment and click on the 'Run workflow' button

+### Deploy manually on the server

 Now you can pull the docker image (on your server for instance) using :

 ```shell